The Benefits and Challenges of Cloud-Based SAP

 After reading through these benefits, you might be ready to jump in the cloud right now, which is understandable—they are pretty great!
 But don’t forget that you’re trusting SAP with your most highly sensitive and business-critical data.
 When it comes to changing business infrastructure, serious consideration is required.
 So, here are some of the challenges you should keep in mind if you’re considering a cloud-based SAP setup:

 Cloud solutions typically come with one-size-fits-all capabilities, so if your company requires highly customized workloads and systems, SAP on the cloud may not be the right fit.
 On-premise systems are easier to modify, especially if you’re in a niche industry.

 Recent studies show that nearly two-thirds of organizations see security as the biggest challenge for cloud adoption, which should come as no surprise when you think about company financials, trade secrets, employee information, client lists, and all the other critical data stored on your system.
 Something that should put your mind at ease, however, is that SAP is dedicated to ensuring data security and compliance, whether you’re on-premise or in the cloud.

-A cloud-based solution has made SAP software more accessible for all types of businesses, but it still comes with some challenges, like potential customization and security concerns and.
-If you’re not exactly sure which deployment model is right for your organization, our senior-level SAP consultants are here to help.
+A cloud-based solution has made SAP software more accessible for all types of businesses, but it still comes with some challenges, like potential customization and security concerns.
+If you’re not exactly sure which deployment model is right for your organization, our senior-level SAP consulting team is here to help.
 We can help you determine your needs and even implement your SAP solution.

 Contact us today to get started.